mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 While organizations make every effort to protect highly sensitive data and conduct thorough vendor due diligence and compliance assessments, data breaches continue to be a significant concern.
 Toolpad ensures that you can maintain control over your data, helping to address this issue.

-## How is Toolpad different from Y?
+## How is Toolpad different from other tools?

 🚧 Work in progress